Ohayo! Are you looking for Japanese gifts that will delight nerds, foodies, anime fans, music lovers, language learners and all-around otaku?

 Sake is best when it’s shared, and this nine-piece set will allow for drinking parties with an entire group of friends.
 It comes with small, traditional sipping cups as well as a full-sized pouring pot and pot warmer.

 A round tray will hold it all.
-Everything is made with stylish black ceramic, and it’s been pre-treated with a high firing temperature to cast off toxins.
-If they love Japanese alcohol, this set will let them prepare it and enjoy it with pleasurable company to boot.
+Everything in this sake set is made with stylish black ceramic, and it’s been pre-treated with a high firing temperature to cast off toxins.
+If they love Japanese sake alcohol, this set will let them prepare it and enjoy it with pleasurable company to boot.

 For the Friend Who Owns a Business: Maneki Neko Piggy Bank